sierraobryan/jetpack-compose-week-2/README.md

-# Put title of your app here
+# Count down to Blast off

 <!--- Replace <OWNER> with your Github Username and <REPOSITORY> with the name of your repository. -->
 <!--- You can find both of these in the url bar when you open your repository in github. -->